Gi60s/openapi-enforcer-middleware/docs/api.md

 **Parameters**

-- *middleware* - The express middleware function to add to the internal enforcer's middlware.
-Any responses sent from within these middlwares will be validated against the Open API document definition prior to sending.
+- *middleware* - The express middleware function to add to the internal enforcer's middleware.
+Any responses sent from within these middlewares will be validated against the Open API document definition prior to sending.

 **Returns** nothing.